-In this new museum training, Jacques leads 5 modules for museum administrators and employees to learn simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.
+In this new museum training, Jacques leads 5 modules for museum administrators and employees.
+They learned simple, effective tools to create positive experiences for deaf and hard of hearing museum patrons.

 Access: Beyond mere ADA compliance, a value-add with “cultural bridges”

 First things first: are museums legally required to be accessible for disabled visitors?
 YES!
 The Americans with Disabilities Act requires museums of all sizes and budgets to be accessible to visitors with disabilities.
-Privately operated museums are required under the ADA public accommodations Title III, while state or local government-run museums are covered under Title II.
+Privately operated museums are required under the ADA public accommodations Title III.
+State or local government-run museums are covered under Title II.